Kronos-Integration/endpoint/README.md

 ### receive

-get the recive function
+get the receive function

 Returns **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)**

 ### receive

-Set the recive function
+Set the recieve function
 If we know the sender we will inform him about our open/close state by calling willBeClosed() and hasBeenOpened()